 The Australian Childhood Immunisation Register (the Immunisation Register) is a national immunisation register that records details of vaccinations given to children under seven years of age who live in Australia.
 When your child is vaccinated, your doctor or immunisation nurse sends the vaccination information to the Immunisation Register.

 If you have misplaced your child's vaccination details, you can contact the Immunisation Register and request a copy.

 and family payments

 - Your child has to be up-to-date with immunisations, or have an exemption, so that your family can receive payments such as the Child Care Benefit .

 Immunisation before, during and after pregnancy

 Some immunisations, including rubella immunisation, help protect an unborn baby if the mother has the immunisations before she becomes pregnant.
-For more information have a look at the topic Immunisation and pregnancy.
+For more information have a look at the pamphlet Immunisation and pregnancy (PDF - 134kb).

 Fact Sheets (in many languages), Victorian Government:

 The information on this site should not be used as an alternative to professional care.
 If you have a particular problem, see a doctor, or ring the Parent Helpline on 1300 364 100 (local call cost from anywhere in South Australia).